“Old Tom Bombadil is a merry fellow,

 Bombadil’s age hasn’t made him curmudgeonly, and he’s not a Peter Pan, a boy who won’t grow up.
 He’s young because he’s the oldest.
 His songs are the same ones the morning stars sang in the beginning.
 He knows them because he heard them on the first day.
 And nothing can master him because any tune conjured up by an old willow, or even the Dark Lord, is just a perversion of a tune he knows by heart.
 He can sing their songs aright.
 Tom’s roots are so deep they make him light on his feet – no catching him!
 His songs are stronger songs, and his feet are faster!

 Confession time: most of the time I’m either on a quest, or I’m Old Man Willow, cursing the passing of things once loved.
 But there are days when I hear an older tune and I feel like dancing.
 Those days I’m jolly Tom and I put on my bright blue jacket and my yellow boots and I go out to gather water lilies for my lady because I truly have no place to go, and I have nothing better to do.

-An earlier version of this essay originally appeared in, Front Porch Republic.
+Published originally on Gloryseed, December 9, 2015.
+An earlier version of this essay appeared in, Front Porch Republic.